The Magic Barrier before Thermalization

-The dynamics of the entanglement spectrum can also be visualized directly as in Fig.~\ref{fig:EEvsAF_single_state} (b), where we show the eigenvalues of the entanglement Hamiltonian at various times during the thermalization process.
+The dynamics of the entanglement spectrum can also be visualized directly as in Fig.~\ref{fig:EEvsAF_single_state}~(b), where we show the eigenvalues of the entanglement Hamiltonian at various times during the thermalization process.
 The initially flat spectrum develops a visible non-flat structure during the time when $\cF_A(t)$ is non-vanishing.
-At late times, in thermal equilibrium, the spectrum returns to a flat (uniform) structure where all eigenvalues approach $\log({\rm dim}(\mathcal{H}_A))$, where $\mathcal{H}_A$ denotes the Hilbert space on the subsystem $A$.
-The appearance of the magic peak signals that the subsystem acquires strong ``quantumness'' during the thermalization process.
+At late times, in thermal equilibrium, the spectrum returns to an almost flat (uniform) structure where all eigenvalues approximately approach $\log({\rm dim}(\mathcal{H}_A))$, where $\mathcal{H}_A$ denotes the Hilbert space on the subsystem $A$.
+The appearance of the anti-flatness peak signals that the subsystem acquires strong ``quantumness'' during the thermalization process.
 However, the quantum features detected by the anti-flatness are transient: they dominate the intermediate time regime of thermalization, but are washed out again as the subsystem relaxes toward thermal equilibrium.
+Similar barrier-like behavior was also found for non-stabilizerness in state preparation algorithms such as adiabatic annealing \cite{Capecci:2025ull} and for operator entanglement dynamics in conformal field theory \cite{Wang:2019ued}.

 Together, entanglement entropy and anti-flatness offer complementary insights: the former captures the irreversible buildup of correlations between the subsystem and its complement, while the latter identifies the transient temporal regime when the dynamics is the most ``quantum'' and the most difficult to simulate classically.